 decryption keys used for shielded transfers.

 Concordium provides several ways of interacting with the on-chain account.
-Off-chain parts of accounts can be transferred between different devices but not between Mobile Wallet and Desktop Wallet, or Concordium Wallet for Android and Desktop Wallet.
+Off-chain parts of accounts can be transferred between different devices but not between Concordium Legacy Wallet and Desktop Wallet, or Concordium Wallet for Android and Desktop Wallet.
 The same account can be used from multiple devices at the same time.

 Accounts on the chain are identified via an account address, which is a 32-byte